 For stainless steel lames (these are usually the more expensive lames) just using Woolite or a mild hand-washing clothing detergent (do not use normal laundry soap).

-Fill your sink about 1/2 way with lukewarm water.
+- Fill your sink or 5 gal. bucket about 1/2 way with lukewarm water.
 Add the Woolite or mild hand-washing clothing detergent (see bottle for measurement instructions – usually a capful) to the water and mix it well.
 If your garment is green with alot of oxidation add the white vinegar (a full gallon) OR Windex, making sure the Windex contains Ammonia.

 - Turn on the ventilation fan so the air circulates helping the lame to dry faster.
 Some people will roll the damp lame in a towel to remove alot of the water then hang it up.
 The faster it dries the less chance of corrosion.